 Restorative practices are a set of processes and tools that help us create a caring school community and keep that community whole.
 The premise is that people and relationships are valued first and foremost.
-So when conflict arises or if people make mistakes or cause harm, restorative practices can help them to understand the impact of their actions, heal the harm, and restore the community.
+When people make mistakes or cause harm, restorative practices can help them to understand the impact of their actions, heal the harm, and restore the community.

 Restorative practices are incorporated into every Morningside Center program, including:

 - The 4Rs (Reading, Writing, Respect & Resolution) for grades PreK-5

 - C Squad: Together for the Journey for grades 6-8

 - Building Belonging for grades 6-12

 - Restore360, our whole-school SEL/restorative practices/racial equity program, PreK-12

 Restorative practices offer a positive alternative to the punitive forms of discipline that can lead to the disproportionately harsh discipline of students of color.
 They enable both young people and adults to:

 - strengthen their sense of connection with each other, creating a more kind and productive classroom and school

 - bolster their social and emotional skills and their cultural and racial awareness

 - develop skills to resolve conflicts and problem-solve, and repair harm in restorative ways rather than impose punishment

 Morningside Center is the New York City Department of Education’s lead partner in introducing restorative practices into NYC public schools.
 We have provided our five-day introductory training and coaching to hundreds of schools, as well as advanced training in restorative interventions and promoting racial equity.
 Schools that have received training and coaching in restorative practices have seen their school climate improve and suspensions drop precipitously.

 Our restorative strategy in schools includes these components:

 - Training and coaching for school staff in social and emotional learning (SEL) and restorative practices to prepare them to facilitate, or “keep,” daily or weekly restorative circles for all students using one of Morningside Center's curricula (The 4Rs, C Squad, or Building Belonging).